-Welcome to the home page of Ashley Hope Pérez, author of the novels The Knife and the Butterfly (February 2012) and What Can't Wait (2011), both published by Carolrhoda Lab.
-Ashley's third novel will be out in 2015; you can read a bit from it here.
+Welcome to the home page of Ashley Hope Pérez, author of the novels Out of Darkness (coming September 2015), The Knife and the Butterfly (February 2012), and What Can't Wait (2011), all published by Carolrhoda Lab.

 The Knife and the Butterfly